chrisgrieser/nvim-alt-substitute/README.md

 # nvim-alt-substitute
-A substitute of vim's :substitute that uses alternative regex flavors like lua or javascript instead of vim regex.
+A substitute of vim's ":substitute" that uses alternative regex flavors like lua or javascript instead of vim regex.
 Supports ranges and incremental preview.

 <!-- vale Microsoft.Adverbs = NO --><!-- vale RedHat.Contractions = NO -->
 Since you really don't want to learn a whole new flavor of regex, *just* to be able to make search-and-replace operations in your editor.